Irenezs/Notes/Untitled.md

 	- 1
 		- The total average kinetic and potential energies in the gas.
 	- 2
 		-  Absolute zero can be understood as the temperature at which the average kinetic energy of the particles in a gas is 0.
-It can also be interpereted as the temperature where pV=0, via the ideal gas law (pV=nRT).
+It can also be interpreted as the temperature where pV=0, via the ideal gas law (pV=nRT).
 	- 3
 		- In Paper
 	- 4